The puzzle game Chocolate Fix has been a family favorite around our house for years.

 We got the puzzle years ago when it first came out, and the colors of the candies were dark brown, light brown, and pink.
-The dark brown and light brown pieces were hard to differentiate from one another, so I'm glad they switched to brown, cream, and turquoise (actually, turquoise is a weird color for a candy, but whatever).
+The dark brown and light brown pieces were hard to differentiate from one another, so I'm glad they switched to brown, cream, and pink.

 渋谷でゲームあるある再現してみた pic.twitter.com/dk5KH6kUgM — がんそ【駒沢アイソレーション】 (@KaoruGans0) August 5, 2020 In this video, @KaoruGans0 walks around Shibuya like a character from a video game: stilted and repetetive pacing; sliding oddly along walls; and interacting robotically with landmarks, conspiciously obvious items and other people.

 Townscaper is a charming and beautiful toy by Oskar Stålberg (previously at BB), available now for Windows and MacOS.
 It approaches the city-builing genre, but subtracts all the things that make such games distressing and frustrating, leaving you to create the waterside town of your dreams without worrying about resources, enemies, natural disasters or other […]

 I wrote about the original 8bit Card Deck a couple of years back, and now a second edition is live with tweaked designs and the same pixel-perfect look. $15 a deck, target hit, and no question about fulfilment as the print order’s already in with Gambler’s Warehouse.
 The 8Bit Deck is back with a fresh […]

 It’s tempting for many young professionals to assume that because they’ve spent most of their lives posting links to Facebook or pushing selfies to Instagram that they have the skills needed to be a digital marketer.
 Creating compelling content is certainly important, but if you’re not up to speed on search engine optimization (SEO), how […]